SimBench: Benchmarking the Ability of Large Language Models to Simulate Human Behaviors: Results

 Many applications require simulating responses from specific demographic groups rather than general populations.
 Using SimBenchGrouped, we evaluate how LLM simulation ability changes when conditioned on specific demographic attributes.

 We measure this change as $\Delta S = S_{grouped} - S_{ungrouped}$, where $S_{ungrouped}$ is the \textsc{SimBench} score for simulating the general population and $S_{grouped}$ is the score when simulating a specific demographic group on the same question.
-A negative $\Delta S$ indicates that the model's simulation ability relative to the uniform baseline decreases when asked to simulate specific demographic groups.
+A negative $\Delta S$ indicates that the model's simulation ability decreases relative to the uniform baseline when it is asked to simulate specific demographic groups.

-Importantly, for SimBenchGrouped, we specifically selected questions where human response distributions showed the highest variance across demographic groups (see §\ref{subsec: simbench - splits}).
+Importantly, for SimBenchGrouped, we specifically selected questions where human response distributions showed the highest variance across demographic groups (see \S\ref{subsec: simbench - splits}).
 The observed degradation in simulation performance therefore likely represents an upper bound on the challenges LLMs face when simulating specific demographic groups.
 Our results in Table \ref{tab:delta_tvd_combined} show that \textbf{LLMs struggle more with simulating specific demographic groups compared to general populations}.
 All evaluated models show negative mean $\Delta S$ values, with degradation ranging from -1.27 for DeepSeek-V3-0324 to -4.61 for Claude-3.7-Sonnet-4000.
+All degradations are statistically significant, with 95\% confidence intervals excluding zero in every case.

 The performance degradation varies substantially by demographic category.
 Models struggle most when simulating groups defined by religious attributes, with conditioning on ``Religiosity/Practice'' causing the largest decrease in simulation accuracy ($\Delta S = -9.91$), followed by ``Political Affiliation/Ideology'' ($\Delta S = -4.97$) and ``Religion (Affiliation)'' ($\Delta S = -4.83$).
 In contrast, models maintain relatively better performance when simulating groups defined by ``Gender'' ($\Delta S = -1.24$) and ``Age'' ($\Delta S = -1.50$).